ipChrisLee/ipChrisLee/README.md

 My academic interest is in compiler, computer system and architecture now.

 I am also an ACGNM fan(二次元) and a tech otaku.
-Collecting cartoons, playing ACG games and diy are my interestings.
+Watching cartoons, playing ACG games and diy are my interestings.

 ---